wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/25-letter-from-godfrey-to-scully-and-flood.md

 ---
+doc_date: '1979-08-27'
+doc_num: 25
+doc_order: 25
+naa_refs:
+- naa_barcode: 1509863
+  naa_control_symbol: 370/1/19/18 PART 4
+  naa_series: A1838
+  reference: '[NAA: A1838, 37011/19/18, iv]'
-title: "25 Letter from Godfrey to Scully and Flood"
+title: Letter from Godfrey to Scully and Flood
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 8895
 vol_id: 23
-doc_date: 1979-08-27
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 25 Letter from Godfrey to Scully and Flood

 Canberra, 27 August 1979